ob7/nixos-configuration-filter/README.md

 # nixos-configuration-filter

-Filters the output of "man configuration" to whatever prefix is provided on the prompt
+Filters the output of "man configuration.nix" to whatever prefix is provided on the prompt

 This script filters the content of the `configuration.nix` man page to display only the sections matching a specified prefix.
 It’s designed to help you quickly find specific configuration options in the NixOS documentation without needing to scroll through unrelated sections.